mikemaccana/nodejs-opencorporates/README.md

 If you're unsure of how anything works, check the unit tests, which have examples of all the API calls.

+## Version 2 changes

+If you're upgrading from version 1, the new module has the following changes:

+ - The module now exports a single function which takes the apiKey as an argument.
+ - Results, and all function parameters are now in camelCase.

 ## Installation